Could home birth be for me?

 - Special herbal preparations, natural remedies, massage supplies/techniques, and much more!

-- Medications to slow or stop a hemorrhage
+- Medications for hemorrhage

 - IV for dehydration or needing additional fluids